baleada/docs/src/prose/prose/components/codeblock.md

 order: 0
 ---

-`ProseCodeblock` is the Baleada Prose version of the classic Markdown fenced codeblock that starts with three backticks.
+`BaleadaProseCodeblock` is the Baleada Prose version of the classic Markdown fenced codeblock that starts with three backticks.
 It comes with easy-to-style line numbers and a copy-to-clipboard button (powered by [Baleada Logic's `Copyable` class](/docs/logic/classes/copyable)).

 :::
 ## Example